-If you need more information about some bike parts, read below.
+If you need more information about some bike parts, read in our road bike buying guide.
 This information might be useful if you are stuck deciding between two (or more) different bikes:

 The term road bike wheel is very general.
 There are multiple parts to a wheel including a hub, spokes, nipples and a rim.
 Materials used for these parts are typically aluminum or carbon.
 Both are lightweight materials, but carbon is a bit lighter and aluminum costs a bit less.